vmware-archive/pop-build/docs/topics/quickstart.rst

 Pop-Build uses the setup.py and requirements.txt files to build the environment used.

-So assuming you have a standard python project defined, all you need to do is cd to that directory and run `popbuild`, in this example we will assume the application is called
+So assuming you have a standard python project defined, all you need to do is cd to that directory and run `pop-build`, in this example we will assume the application is called
 foo:

 .. code-block:: bash

-    popbuild -n foo
+    pop-build -n foo

 This will kick off the process and the resulting binary will be placed in `dist/foo`